ajukraine/hxdtl/ReadMe.md

 HxDTL is a Haxe implementation of Django Template Language.

 ## Status
-There is now official release yet.
+There is no official release yet.
 However you can explore [Roadmap][Roadmap] to see the upcoming release details.

 ## Installation